CP1404/Practicals/prac_01/README.md

 > [!WARNING]
 > We love being productive, and we don't want you to waste time, BUT...
-> We're not here trying to get through this work as quickly as possible.
+> We're not just trying to get through this work as quickly as possible.
 What we really want is to learn.
 > With this in mind, we are purposely choosing NOT to use AI in this subject at all.
 > So, turn off PyCharm's very handy AI full line completion now.